deliveroo/roo_on_rails/README.md

  - `SIDEKIQ_ENABLED`
  - `SIDEKIQ_THREADS` (default: 25) - Sets sidekiq concurrency value
- - `SIDEKIQ_DB_REAPING_FREQUENCY` (default: 10) - For sidekiq processes the amount of time in seconds rails will wait before attempting to find and recover connections from dead threads
+ - `SIDEKIQ_DATABASE_REAPING_FREQUENCY` (default: 10) - For sidekiq processes the amount of time in seconds rails will wait before attempting to find and recover connections from dead threads

 ## Contributing